-At the Ordinary Council meeting 30 April 2019, Council endorsed its Community Engagement Policy and Framework.
+At the Ordinary Council meeting 23 June 2022, Council endorsed its Community Engagement Policy and Framework.

-- Flexible – our engagement provides members of the community with multiple opportunities to get involved, in ways that are socially and culturally appropriate.
-Engagement is also designed and delivered by a range of teams within Council, drawing on their existing networks and relationships.
+- Flexible – Council's engagement provides members of the community with multiple opportunities to get involved, in ways that are socially and culturally appropriate.
+Engagement is also designed and delivered by a range of teams from within Council, drawing on existing networks and relationships.
 There is no “one size fits all” approach.

 - Respectful – Council’s engagement is respectful of the diverse views in our community and the many ways people like to be engaged.
 Council acknowledges people’s input by reporting back on how their views may have informed Council decisions.
 Council will protect the safety of its stakeholders and staff at all times.